markdessain/bridge/academy/emails/2018-08-01-weekly_reminder.md

 Hello Everyone,

-I will be away so this week will see Ned hosting the evening, so everything will continue to run as usual.
+I am still away so this week will see Ned hosting the evening, so everything will continue to run as usual.

 ####  Walmer Castle Bridge Group Reminder